Are negative what-if thoughts holding you back from enjoying horse riding? If you've found yourself asking questions like:

 So, what you can do instead is give your mind something more helpful to think about by re-framing thoughts so that your mind becomes more resourceful.

-Re-framing is simply changing the meaning of an experience or situation by putting a different frame around it or looking at it from a different perspective.
+Reframing simply means changing the meaning of a situation by looking at it from a different perspective.
+It’s a powerful way to retrain your mind and change your behaviour.

-☑️“What do I need to learn in order to do canter transitions better?”
+☑️ “What do I need to learn to improve my canter transitions?”

 And I’m grateful for all that I have learned from that experience.

-• How might this obstacle be a blessing in disguise?
+3. How might this challenge be a blessing in disguise?

-• What am I willing to do to make it what I want and how can I enjoy that process?
+5. What steps can I take to move forward, and how can I enjoy the process?

 Stop Feeling Anxious About Riding Your Horse

-Download my free (and printable) cheat sheet with 5 quick and effective calming techniques.
+Download my free (and printable) cheat sheet with 10 Effective Anti-Anxiety Techniques for Horse Riders.

-Start using them right away to feel calmer about riding your horse.
+Start practicing them right away to feel calmer about horse riding and before horse shows.

 Fill in the information below to immediately get your copy